isamplesorg/vocabularyTemplate/docs/earthenv_material_extension_rock_sediment.md

 anorthite content less than 50 percent.
 These rocks typically contain large amounts of mafic minerals.
 Includes rocks defined modally in QAPF fields 13 and 14.
+- Phaneritic crystalline igneous rock in which M is less than 90, the plagioclase to total feldspar ratio is greater than 0.5, feldspathoid minerals form 10-60 percent of the QAPF fraction, plagioclase has anorthite content less than 50 percent.
+These rocks typically contain large amounts of mafic minerals.
+Includes rocks defined modally in QAPF fields 13 and 14.

 - **Source:**
 LeMaitre et al. 2002